Midtrans/midtrans-java/README.md

 JSONObject result = SnapApi.createTransaction(param);
 ```
 #### Per-request Configuration
-All the request can accept an optional Config object.
-This is used if you want to set an others' config like idempotency key, proxy, override/append notification url
+It is also possible if on each of individual requests you want to set a unique/different configuration; like idempotency key,
-or want to use multiple account on each method.
+proxy, override/append notification url, or multiple account API keys via static method e.g: `CoreApi.chargeTransaction(param, coreApiConfigOptions)` method available on `CoreApi.class`, `SnapApi.class`, `TransactionApi.class` or `IrisApi.class`.
 Please follow the steps given below.
 ```java
 import com.midtrans.Config;
 import com.midtrans.Midtrans;